 Substitute care may be arranged as family care in a foster family or as institutional care in a children’s home, correctional school or another child welfare institution.

 A child or a young person is entitled to receive after-care after the termination of substitute care or placement carried out as a supportive measure in open care, if the placement has lasted at least six months.
-The right to after-care continues until the young person turns 25.
 After-care can also be provided for other young people who have been clients of child welfare services.

 Supportive measures can be, for example, provision of assistance in arranging accommodation for a young person during his or her studies or support by a social instructor.